zpete-dev/BarberEase/README.md

 ---
 The goal for this project was for me to build a website front to back to show potential clients I'm capable of releasing a modern, full stack web application.
 Before this project, my professional experience mostly consisted of aging technologies, and making changes to an already existing application.

-Wanting to work as a freelance web developer, I felt I needed proof that I could work with a modern tech stack.
+Wanting to work as a freelance web developer, I felt I needed proof that I could work with a modern (MERN in this case) tech stack.
 I also wanted to prove that I could bring a web application from design to production.
-I ended up choosing the MERN stack, and you can visit the site at https://zpete.dev !

 ## Design
 ---